 I am not trying to scare you, just save you some trouble and expense.
 If you do not know where you are stay between the boat navigation markers or idle.

 The yellows have been pretty consistent.
 Some days we have to move around to find them.
-But we have been pretty consistent on having respectable catches.
+But we have been pretty consistent in having respectable catches.

-As usual it is not uncommon to pick up a few catfish and sometimes a bass or two while we are fishing with ultralight spinning reels.
-We continue to look for our fish along the river channel areas and mouths of major creeks.
+As usual, it is not uncommon to pick up catfish and a few bass while we are fishing with the Best Bass Rods Under $150.
+We continue to look for our fish along the river channel areas and the mouths of major creeks.